 I am a Masters Student at the University of Connecticut studying Biodiversity and Conservation Biology.
 I graduated in 2011 from Washington and Lee University in Lexington, VA with a degree in Biology and also have a background in Business and Accounting.

 In my personal life I share my home with a my dog Elsa, a German Shepherd/Husky mix, and my cat Eowyn, a Maine Coone Mix.
 In addition to my in-home family, I also share my life with my two horses, my Arabian mare Aliyah "Ali" and my Hanoverian gelding Westfold "Wes."
-I enjoyed the challenge of training Elsa myself and I have also successfully competed both Ali and Wes in dressage.
+I enjoyed the challenge of training Elsa myself and I have also trained and competed both Ali and Wes in dressage.